Active Travel Fund

 Our ambitious Tranche 2 bid proposals (detailed above), however, totalled over £3m, so exceeds the Council’s funding allocation.
 A finalised programme to fit the £2.18m allocation, prioritising the schemes that will be delivered as part of the Tranche 2 programme, will therefore be determined by Councillors through the appropriate Committee.

-Further information on the delivery of the Active Travel Fund Tranche 2 programme (including consultation on any proposals) will be published on this web page once members have determined the schemes that will be delivered as part of the programme.
+Further information on the delivery of the Active Travel Fund Tranche 2 programme will be published on this web page once Councillors have determined the schemes that will be delivered as part of the programme.
 It should also be noted that each scheme that is included in the programme is still subject to detailed investigation, design and safety audit, as well as consultation and equality impact assessments.
+A summary of the proposed consultation on the programme has been developed and will be updated as the programme progresses.